Back Up & Restore

 - Click Import Settings and choose a backup file.

-- A review sheet shows how many preferences will be restored.
+- Review.
+A sheet shows how many preferences will be restored.

 - On: WolfWave restores your channel and asks you to sign in to Twitch again (your login was never in the file).